kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/getusermedia/intro/en/index.md

 <h3 id="toc-acccess">Gaining access to an input device</h3>

-To use the webcam or microphone, we need to request permission to use it.
+To use the webcam or microphone, we need to request permission.
 The first parameter to `getUserMedia()` is for specifying the type of media you want to access.
 For example, if you want to request the webcam, the first parameter should be `"video"`.
 To use both the microphone and camera,